Ireland's first fully-automated online pet microchip service

 Be careful

 Even a docile animal can suddenly react badly to strangers.
 Keep the animal in a confined area and away from children.
 Contact the local vet, pound, animal welfare society or local animal charity.
 These people will have a microchip scanner to check if the animal has been microchipped.
-If so, it won't take much time for them to trace the owner.
+If so, it won't take much time for them to trace the owner (assuming the owner has registered the chip details with an approved registry like Fido!).

 Contacting the owner